-Students working through the student employment programs (Federal Work Study and Institutional Student Employment) are paid monthly.
+Students may be employed through the Federal Work Study and Institutional Student Employment programs and are paid monthly.
 All positions pay at least minimum wage.
 Earnings are not automatically applied to student account balances; however, monthly student account payments are available through a payroll deduction plan.
-The Office of Student Financial Services manages the student employment programs at Warner Pacific.
+The Office of Student Financial Services manages the student employment programs at the university.